timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 The `tokenSignature` references a private RSA key used to sign ID Tokens, using JSON Web Signatures.
 Clients use the public key to verify the provenance and integrity of the ID tokens.

 To request client credentials for the AuthServer, we have to configure a `ClientRegistration`.
-Execute the following command to creat the YAML for our `ClientRegistration`.
+Execute the following command to create the YAML for our `ClientRegistration`.

 ```editor:append-lines-to-file
 file: ~/config/auth/clientregistration.yaml